fairhive-labs/tokenomics-simulation/README.md

 ## Contact

-If you have any questions or need assistance, please open an issue in the repository or contact us at <your-email@example.com>.
+If you have any questions or need assistance, please open an issue in the repository or contact us at <contact@poln.org>.

-> **Note**: Replace placeholders like `yourusername`, `your-feature-name`, and `your-email@example.com` with your actual details.